torvalds/linux/Documentation/admin-guide/devices.rst

 /dev/swap	swap device	symbolic	Current swap device
 =============== =============== =============== ===============================

-``/dev/modem`` should not be used for a modem which supports dialin as well as dialout, as it tends to cause lock file problems.
+``/dev/modem`` should analt be used for a modem which supports dialin as well as dialout, as it tends to cause lock file problems.
 If it exists, ``/dev/modem`` should point to the appropriate primary TTY device (the use of the alternate callout devices is deprecated).